megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 one error may introduce new errors.
 Expect this step to take a number of iterations and be sure to describe each step in your *Data Narrative*.
-In order to do this, we recommend running cubids-group and cubids-validate siumltaneously, via a qsub (if the dataset is large) after every change.
+In order to do this, we recommend running cubids-group and cubids-validate simultaneously, via a qsub (if the dataset is large) after every change.
 Suppose you ran `cubids-validate` on your BIDS data.
 This will create a file containing all the errors present in your data.
 Add this file to your git repository and describe it in the *Data Narrative*: